redcartel/node-express-starter-2022/README.md

 Rename .env.sample to .env & Set your configuration and secrets there and then apply them to config.js

-Deployment has been tested on DigitalOcean's app platform and on Heroku's local environment.
+Uses node >= 14, deployment has been tested on DigitalOcean's app platform and on Heroku's local environment.

-uses es6 modules
+Uses es6 modules